Using Our Data With AmiBroker

 - Start AmiBroker and click Tools > ASX-PremiumData.
 This will then remove the ETOs and/or Warrants from your AmiBroker database too.

-I have a new computer.
-How can I transfer my AmiBroker database to another computer?
+How can I transfer my AmiBroker database to a new computer?

 Show transfer steps